 As the dosage goes up, so will the severity of symptoms of use.

 Reports vary on how long it takes for addiction to this drug to occur.
 It may just take several weeks or a few months.
 According to the National Institutes of Health, Valium should not be taken for more than four months.

 Once addiction is present, withdrawal symptoms will occur if a person stops taking the drug.
 These withdrawal symptoms can be severe or even life-threatening.
 Seizures and convulsions are possible if a person has not been tapered off the drug after heavy use.
 Many people will need medical detox to help them break free from their addictions safely.

-In fifty locations around the world, Narconon centers are helping those addicted to heroin, prescription drugs, cocaine, marijuana, alcohol and other drugs learn to build new, sober lives.
-The long-term Narconon program focuses directly on the types of damage that result from addiction and provides the life skills to enable a person to repair that damage.
+In some 45 locations around the world, Narconon centers are helping those addicted to heroin, prescription drugs, cocaine, marijuana, alcohol and other drugs learn to build new, sober lives.
+The Narconon program focuses directly on the types of damage that result from addiction and provides the life skills to enable a person to repair that damage.

 A thorough detoxification addresses the residues of past drug use and helps greatly to freshen a person’s viewpoint.
 When the toxic remnants of alcohol, opiates, stimulants or other drugs are flushed out as a result of a sauna and nutritional supplement program, one recovers the ability to think more clearly.
 The fog of past drug use is greatly reduced.
 This improvement sets up a person to learn these life skills with a fresh, improved outlook.

-This program usually takes three to five months to finish, but some people take longer.
+This program usually takes eight to ten weeks to finish, but some people take longer.
 There is no set time limit because each person recovers from addiction at his or her own rate.
-This way, each person goes home to meet the life's challenges when they are ready, not when their time is up.
+This way, each person goes home to meet life’s challenges when they are ready, not when their time is up.